Exclusive: Details emerge of mayoral candidate Viv Beck's debts

 "There will be no further comment as parties endeavour to resolve this matter," said the mayoral contender.

-A spokesman for Polhill confirmed settlement talks had been held.
+A spokesman for Hello Limited's James Polhill confirmed settlement talks had been held.
 He said Polhill's representatives withdrew from those talks on Saturday at midday after failing to reach a settlement.

 The spokesman said it was expected the total amount owed would be paid and that Beck had never questioned the amount owing.